 - 4.1.
-The behaviours described in Section 2 are breaches of the school's Code of Conduct, and will be investigated under the appropriate disciplinary procedure for non-academic misconduct: - Misconduct committed by students will be subject to the Student Disciplinary Procedures, - Misconduct committed by employees of the school will be subject to appropriate HR

-- procedure, - Where somebody is at risk of harm to someone (including the risk of a person being radicalised), the school's Safeguarding Policy should be consulted. - 4.2.
-The school will provide consolation and support to anyone who has been subject to bullying or harassing behaviour, where necessary connecting individuals with external support agencies or services. - 4.3.
-The school has a public duty to report instances of criminal behaviour and will support victims of crime where they need to engage with the relevant authorities. - 4.4.
+The behaviours described in Section 2 are breaches of the School's Code of Conduct, and will be investigated under the appropriate disciplinary procedure for non-academic misconduct: - Misconduct committed by students will be subject to the Non-academic Misconduct and Disciplinary Procedures, - Misconduct committed by employees of the School will be subject to appropriate HR procedure, - Where somebody is at risk of harm to someone (including the risk of a person being radicalised), the School's Safeguarding Policy should be consulted. - 4.2.
+The School will provide consolation and support to anyone who has been subject to bullying or harassing behaviour, where necessary connecting individuals with external support agencies or services. - 4.3.
+The School has a public duty to report instances of criminal behaviour and will support victims of crime where they need to engage with the relevant authorities. - 4.4.
 If you are a person against whom a complaint of harassment or bullying has been made, you may seek advice in confidence from Student Support Services or the Student Union (if you are a student), or the HR department (if you are an employee). - 4.5.
 Where a complaint of bullying or harassment raises safeguarding concerns (including the risk of a person being radicalised or drawn into terrorism), formal disciplinary procedures must be used, and reference should be made to those policies.

-Leadership and Organisational Culture
+5. Leadership and Organisational Culture

-- 5.1.
-The Board of Governors is accountable for the overall culture of the organisation and the effectiveness of procedures for dealing with breaches of conduct, such as those related to bullying and harassment. - 5.2.
-Responsibility for implementing policy is delegated in practice to the Senior Executive of the school; as part of their leadership and management role, all senior leaders, deans, heads of department, line managers and programme leaders each have a personal responsibility to: - lead by example, being a role model for positive inclusive behaviour, - manage their staff fairly, and in line with all Human Resources policies, whilst being being vigilant to the atmosphere and interactions between the people they have a responsibility towards, - ensure any reported bullying or harassing behaviour is addressed in accordance with Section 3 of this policy and the appropriate disciplinary procedures. - take account of advice on managing dignity and respect issues from HR and Student Services and provide support to students, staff and visitors, either directly or by signposting them to advice and support,

-- Learn from any issues raised (where these are founded e.g. following an investigation) and to take appropriate action to prevent any reoccurrence, - 5.3.
+5.1.
+The Board of Governors is accountable for the overall culture of the organisation and the effectiveness of procedures for dealing with breaches of conduct, such as those related to bullying and harassment.

+- 5.2.
+The Senior Management team shall be responsible to the FSB Board of Governors for the implementation of this policy. - 5.3.
+As part of their leadership and management roles, all senior leaders, associate deans, heads of department, line managers and programme leaders are obliged to: - lead by example, being a role model for positive and inclusive behaviour, - manage their staff fairly, and in line with all Human Resources policies, whilst being being vigilant to the atmosphere and interactions between the people they have a responsibility towards, - ensure any reported bullying or harassing behaviour is addressed in accordance with Section 3 of this policy and the appropriate disciplinary procedures. - take account of advice on managing dignity and respect issues from HR and Student Services and provide support to students, staff and visitors, either directly or by signposting them to advice and support, - Learn from any issues raised (where these are founded e.g. following an investigation) and to take appropriate action to prevent any reoccurrence, - 5.4.
 Those investigating breaches of conduct must ensure: - they follow the appropriate investigative procedures - that confidentiality is maintained whist matters are under investigation - that both parties to the complaint are aware of their recourse to appeal the outcome of the investigation